 How would you define student achievement?
 I want you to meet Abigail and Michael.
 Abigail makes straight A’s.
 She is definitely a smart kid who never has to study and picks up new concepts easily.
 Michael, on the other hand, has never had school come “easy” to him.
 He started the year making solid C’s, but he worked hard and over the course of the year, he turned his C’s into B’s.

-Which kid in this story is the achiever?
+Which kid in this story is demonstrating greater student achievement?
 Many teachers would automatically select Abigail, and a few might choose Michael.
 I challenge you to consider that Michael is truly the achiever in this story.
 Abigail on the other hand could become an achiever, but she hasn’t been challenged to become one.

 Student Achievement is more than a test score or grades.

 When my daughter was in 1st grade, I went to the principal with her signed papers.
 He looked at them and then looked at me like I was crazy and asked what my problem was since they were all A’s.
 I told him all A’s was my problem!
 If my daughter was making 100’s on everything, she wasn’t being challenged.